-In collaboration with the National Network to End Domestic Violence and TechSoup, Ring is donating Video Doorbells, Security Cameras, and a free Ring Protect Plan subscription for the life of each device to organizations whose primary purpose is working with survivors of domestic violence.
-Devices provided through this donation program, are intended for the use of survivors of domestic violence in their homes.
+In collaboration with the National Network to End Domestic Violence and TechSoup, Ring is donating Video Doorbells and Outdoor Cams, both X-line devices.
+X-Line devices include built-in subscription benefits for the lifetime of the device.
+These subscription benefits are linked to the device itself, not to a user account or location, and remain active for the lifetime of the device.
+X-Line devices receive all features included in Ring's Basic plan.
+Devices provided through this donation program are intended for the use of survivors of domestic violence in their homes.

 Devices will be sent directly to survivor-serving organizations to provide to survivors who are interested in using them as part of their safety planning.
 Many survivors use cameras to feel a greater sense of security and control over their property and their home.
 Notifications of movement at the front door, for example, can lead survivors to check the cameras before coming home.
 Some survivors also use camera footage to help document ongoing abuse and stalking.
 Learn more about safety and privacy with the Ring Donation Program below.